 MBFC Credibility Rating: LOW CREDIBILITY

 Founded in 2004, Shafaq is a Baghdad-based news site covering local developments across Iraq and its Kurdistan Region.
 Content is available in three languages (Arabic, Kurdish, and English), and among the other topics covered are politics, economy, social issues, world news, and reports.

 Shafaq is a pro-Kurdish news website.
 Shafaq does not provide information regarding its ownership and does not list an about page.

 Funded by / Ownership

-The website completely lacks transparency as there is neither an about page nor ownership disclosed.
-Further, the website does not disclose a business or funding model, therefore we cannot determine how they generate revenue.
+The website lacks transparency as there is neither an about page nor ownership disclosed.
+Further, the website does not disclose a business or funding model; therefore, we cannot determine how they generate revenue.

 Analysis / Bias

 The Kurdistan Region is an autonomous region in Northern Iraq.
-This region is divided into four governorates: these are Duhok, Erbil, Sulaymaniya, and Halabja.
+This region is divided into four governorates: Duhok, Erbil, Sulaymaniya, and Halabja.
 Erbil is the Capital city.
-The Kurdistan Region has a presidential system with the current President being Nechirvan Barzani.
-The KDP is one of the main Kurdish parties in Iraq and is described as a tribal (Note tribes are KDP-Barzanis and the PUK-Talabanis) that are considered the leftist nationalist big tent party.
+The Kurdistan Region has a presidential system with the current president Nechirvan Barzani.
+The KDP is one of the main Kurdish parties in Iraq and is described as a tribal (Note tribes are KDP-Barzanis and the PUK-Talabani’s), considered the leftist nationalist big tent party.